DomainKeys Identified Mail: Computation overhead

 DKIM requires cryptographic checksums to be generated for each message sent through a mail server, which results in computational overhead not otherwise required for e-mail delivery.
 This additional computational overhead is a hallmark of digital postmarks, making sending bulk spam more (computationally) expensive.

 This facet of DKIM may look similar to hashcash, except that the receiver side verification is a negligible amount of work, while a typical hashcash algorithm would require far more work.

 Non-repudiability

 DKIM's non-repudiation feature prevents senders (such as spammers) from credibly denying having sent an email.
-It has proven useful to news media sources such as WikiLeaks, which has been able to leverage DKIM body signatures to prove that leaked emails were genuine and not tampered with—for example definitively repudiating such claims by Hillary Clinton's 2016 US Presidential Election running mate Tim Kaine, and DNC Chair Donna Brazile.
+It has proven useful to news media sources such as WikiLeaks, which has been able to leverage DKIM body signatures to prove that leaked emails were genuine and not tampered with.

+Matthew D. Green considers non-repudiation a non-wanted feature of DKIM, forced by behaviors such as those just described.
+Indeed, DKIM protocol provides for expiration.
+There is an optional x tag on each signature, which establishes a formal expiration time; however, verifiers can ignore it.
+In addition, domain owners can revoke a public key by removing its cryptographic data from the record, thereby preventing signature verification unless someone saved the public key data beforehand.
+DKIM key rotation is often recommended just to minimize the impact of compromised keys.
+However, in order to definitely disable non-repudiation, expired secret keys can be published, thereby allowing everyone to produce fake signatures, thus voiding the significance of original ones.